 Photo of Sibel Yilmaz Sibel Yilmaz

-Sibel Yilmaz advises on all aspects of competition law, foreign investment and foreign subsidies screening, with a focus on the life sciences, technology and private equity sectors.
+Sibel Yilmaz advises on all aspects of competition law, foreign investment and foreign subsidies screening, with a focus on the life sciences and technology and industrial sectors.

-Sibel has particular expertise in the life sciences sector and has been involved in some of…
+Sibel has particular expertise in the life sciences sector and provide strategic advice in regard to…

-Sibel Yilmaz advises on all aspects of competition law, foreign investment and foreign subsidies screening, with a focus on the life sciences, technology and private equity sectors.
+Sibel Yilmaz advises on all aspects of competition law, foreign investment and foreign subsidies screening, with a focus on the life sciences and technology and industrial sectors.

 Sibel is ranked among the world’s top antitrust practitioners by Global Competition Review, who included her in their most recent 40 Under 40 survey, as well as Chambers Global.
 She is described as “a brilliant and promising lawyer, who is highly recommended for complex merger work” and “an exceptional talent”, “absolutely a tip for the top.”

-Sibel received her LL.M. in Law and Economics from the University of Rotterdam and Master of Law from Stockholm University and is admitted to practice in Belgium and Sweden.
+Sibel obtained received her Master of Law from Stockholm University and a LL.M. in Law and Economics from the University of Rotterdam.
+She is admitted to practice in Belgium (e-list) and Sweden.